0xmathis/HTTP-Server/Release1/Sprint2/README.md

 We coded a HTTP Parser requests coded with C
-[Separation.txt](Separation.txt) shows the separation of tasks within the group
+[Separation.txt](doc/Separation.txt) shows the separation of tasks within the group
-[HTTP-message.xmind](HTTP-message.xmind) is the mindmap of the HTTP ABNF
+[HTTP-message.xmind](doc/HTTP-message.xmind) is the mindmap of the HTTP ABNF
-[httpParser](httpparser) is an old version of the teacher's parser
+[httpparser](bin/httpparser) is an old version of the teacher's parser
-[httpParser2](httpparser2) is the latest version of the teacher's parser
+[httpparser2](bin/httpparser2) is the latest version of the teacher's parser
-[Code/](Code) contains the code of our parser
 We implemented more accepted fields than needed because we first used the oldest version of the parser.
 Tests are using the oldest version too.

 ## Authors